adampiispanen/gpt-tests/README.md

 ### Set Environment Variables

 You need to set the OPENAI_API_KEY and SECRET_KEY environment variables.
-You can do this by creating a .env file in the root directory of the project with the following contents:
+You can do this by creating a .env file named '.env'  in the root directory of the project with the following contents:

 ```plaintext
     OPENAI_API_KEY=your_openai_api_key_here
     SECRET_KEY=your_secret_key_here
 ```
+Note: if you name the .env file anything but '.env', you will receive errors.
+Examples like 'keys.env' will not work!

 Replace your_openai_api_key_here and your_secret_key_here with your actual OpenAI API key and a secret key for Flask, respectively.
 Secret key can be anything you'd like.